Multiple Hypothesis Testing Framework for Spatial Signals: Interpolation of local false discovery rates

-\Gls{rbf} interpolation is an advanced mesh-free method to reconstruct an unknown multivariate function from observed data \cite{Schaback2007, Fasshauer2007}.
-The function value at a location of interest is calculated as a weighted sum of smooth basis functions whose value depends on the location's distance to the sampling locations.
-While different types of basis functions exist, we choose to use \gls{tps} \cite{Duchon1977}.
-They are a popular choice for interpolating spatial phenomena from scattered data \cite{Keller2019}, since they inherently promote spatially smooth interpolants for two dimensional functions \cite{Eberly2018}.
-This fits well to the physics of our problem, as the assumed spatial smoothness of the observed phenomenon implies spatial smoothness of the probabilities of null hypothesis and alternative.
+In this section, we discuss how to determine the decision statistics between the spatially sparse sensor locations.
+Like in Fig.~\ref{fig:ex-fd-lfdr}, sensors are typically positioned at a subset of locations $\{\crdSen\}_{\senIdx\in\numSen}, \numSen\leq\numPx$.
+These report local \pval s $\pSetSen = \{\pPx[1], \dots, \pPx[\numSen]\}$ to the \gls{fc}.
+The \gls{fc} computes sensor-level \gls{lfdr} estimates $\lfdrLocHat[\senIdx], \forall\,\senIdx\in[\numSen]$ using \gls{lfdr}-\gls{smom}. \old{Finally, }The \gls{lfdr}'s are interpolated \old{by \gls{rbf} interpolation with \gls{tps}} to estimate the \gls{lfdr}'s $\lfdrLocHat[\pxIdx]$ at locations $\{\crdPx\}$ between sensors, $\numSen<\pxIdx\leq\numPx$. \old{Finally, the region of interesting behavior is formed with Eq.~\eqref{eq:alt-reg-est}}\newMajor{The lfdr’s are unknown deterministic quantities.
+Thus, we deploy a deterministic interpolation method. \Gls{rbf} interpolation is an advanced mesh-free method to reconstruct an unknown deterministic function from observed data \cite{Schaback2007, Fasshauer2007}.
+The function value at a location of interest is calculated as a weighted sum of smooth basis functions whose value depends on the location's distance to the sampling locations. \Gls{rbf} is well suited to the problem at hand: The sensors can be located at arbitrary locations within the observation area.
+The interpolant is stable also for a large number of sensors \cite{Keller2019}.
+Finally, it produces a smooth interpolant, whose properties depend on the deployed radial basis function.
+The properties of \gls{tps} \cite{Duchon1977} fit particularly well to our central assumption of spatial smoothness, i.e., that the null and alternative regions are formed of locally continuous sub-regions with quick transitions in between. \gls{tps} finds values in between sampling points under a constraint on the energy of the interpolant.
+Thus, it produces a very smooth interpolant with sharp transitions \cite{Eberly2018} in between sensor locations where the lfdr’s differ significantly.
 In addition, \gls{tps} \gls{rbf}s does not require ad-hoc tuning of additional parameters.
-This would be necessary, if other popular basis functions, such as the Gaussian or multiquadric were used.
+This would be necessary, if other popular basis functions, such as the Gaussian or multiquadric were used.}

 The interpolated \gls{lfdr}'s are calculated as